MalesSebastian/Sebastiansite/README.md

 Here I present myself on the front page: http://imgur.com/BSoiINd

-Also there is a my personal blog(not currently active): http://imgur.com/Dne3wLx
+Also there is a my personal blog(currently not active): http://imgur.com/Dne3wLx

 Also every post has a comment section: http://imgur.com/AKidaun